Services » Content Management

 Over a period of years the system has evolved into a robust publishing platform.
 It's now written in PHP but my major focus from the beginning has stayed the same.
 To create a platform that is easy to use for people that aren't overly techie.

 Ease of Use

 Managing your website does not need to be complicated.
-My CMS was designed so business owners can spend more time on their business than learning a new system just to keep it up to date.
+Pixel Works was designed so business owners can spend more time on their business than learning a new system just to keep it up to date.

 Everything is right at your fingertips and adding a new page or blog entry is very intuitive and easy to follow.

 The basic core comes with enough to build a great website on it's own, but you can add to its functionality with modules to enhance the viewers experience.

 Visitors have the option to leave a text and star review of your business.
 You control whether reviews need to be reviewed before posting on the site.

 Perfect to display a page of images for events, tours of your business, or just anything you'd like to share with visitors.

 I have two different versions of this calendar.
 One is for events that happen elsewhere (like bands visiting venues), and another one for places where events happen at your establishment.

 A simple store to add and sell physical products.